nVarap/blog/_pages/robotics.md

 - One Engineer's Inspiration Award

 ## Me in FRC:
-I am a member of our electrical department, making the board and teaching new people the ropes.
+I am co-director of our electrical department, making the board and teaching new people the ropes.
 Check out our [design blog](https://blog.team3749.org) during build season for our design logs!